 San Mateo County’s Community Alert System SMC Alert, expands and enhances the County’s ability to provide rapid notice to responders and the public regarding emergencies via SMS/Text messaging and email.
-Sign up at smcalert.info.
+Sign up with SMC Alert.
 Additionally, San Mateo County Public Works, Roads Services has an emergency line (24 hours) a day 650/363-4100.

 During times of flooding, homes that have not been retrofitted can be protected during emergencies by the installation of sandbags.
 For further information about sandbags and the locations of sites where sandbags are available during flooding, contact the County’s Department of Public Works at 650/363-4100.
 Pick-up stations are listed below.

 County residents in unincorporated areas may pick up sandbags free of charge at the following locations.
 There is a limit of 15 bags; requests for additional bags will be considered on a case-by-case basis.
 When you are done with them, feel free to bring them back to the yard for disposal or simply empty the sand on your lawn and throw the bags away.

 - Grant Corporation Yard, 752 Chestnut, Redwood City - 650/363-4103

 - Princeton Corporation Yard, 203 Cornell Avenue - 650/728-7993